 The transferability of credits you earn at High Desert Medical College is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the diploma you earn in Clinical Medical Assisting, Medical Billing and Coding, Ultrasound Technician, Dental Assisting, Pharmacy Technician, Veterinary Assistant or Vocational Nursing, is also at the complete discretion of the institution to which you may seek to transfer.
-If the (diploma or certificate) that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+If the (diploma or certificate) that you earn at this institution is not accepted at the institution.
 For this reason, you should make certain that your attendance at this institution would meet your education goals.
 This may include contacting an institution to which you may seek to transfer after attending High Desert Medical College to determine if your (diploma or certificate) will transfer.